shokru/rstats/material/R_links.md

 **[Introduction to Data Science](https://rafalab.github.io/dsbook/)**: a huge book on many many topics in Data Science, by Rafael Irizarry, from Harvard.

+Another **[Introduction to Data Science](https://ubc-dsci.github.io/introduction-to-datascience/)**: a great alternative to the preceding monograph.
+Maybe slightly more accessible.

 **[Twitter for R programmers](https://www.t4rstats.com)**: very useful for people who want to scrap data from Twitter.

 **[Twitter for scientists](https://www.t4scientists.com)**: a book for people who want to get better at using Twitter - not R specific.